beat-b/CProjectG6/README.md

 # CProjectG6
 ## Tourism ChatBot
 This repository is designed to create a chat bot for Out&About.
 Out&About is fictional company created to help travelers find the best attractions in Lisbon, according to their interests.
-The app was created using streamlit.
+Currently, the app is still in development as we intend to make it more efficient and add other features.
+The app was created using streamlit, an open-source Python framework that is bot quick and simple to use.
 For more information on streamlit click here: [Streamlit Docs](https://docs.streamlit.io/).

 ## Table of Contents
 - [Before Starting](#before-starting)